 Sea turtles don't live anywhere near 150 years; that honor belongs to tortoises.
 Their expected lifespan is still quite impressive at 80 years.

 Clownfish do live in anemones but they also live in harems dominated by one male and one female, with a lot of non-productive males in the rest.
 When the dominant female dies, the dominant male undergoes a Gender Bender and becomes the new dominant female.
 Clownfish will also reproduce with their relatives in times of emergency.
-This particular tidbit has raised eyebrows at the choice of clownfish for the film.
+This particular tidbit has raised eyebrows at the choice of clownfish for the film.note Which, according to Rifftrax, gives a whole new meaning to Marlin's desperation to finding Nemo.
+Yikes.

 Interestingly, a featurette on DVD addresses the whole Artistic License issue.
 An animator relates a story of one of their consultants talking about the biological inaccuracies in their final fish designs.
 The animator replied, sheepishly, "Well...in real life they don't talk either, so..."